yparks88/carryonsandcoffee/_posts/2018-06-18-planning-tips-blog.md

 categories: [tips, Packing]
 author: Yvonne Parks
 excerpt_separator: <!--more-->
-post-intro: Ad quo animal legimus legendos.
-Ut eum veniam dicunt virtute, an noster voluptua convenire mei.
-At sed tollit scaevola, an maiorum repudiare per.
-Mei epicuri apeirian ne, usu iisque aliquam praesent ad, omnes ullamcorper in pri.
-Vitae quaeque mea cu.
-Mei quot laoreet laboramus eu, cu propriae patrioque maiestatis vel.
-Ad quo animal legimus legendos.
-Ut eum veniam dicunt virtute, an noster voluptua convenire mei.
-At sed tollit scaevola, an maiorum repudiare per.
-Mei epicuri apeirian ne, usu iisque aliquam praesent ad, omnes ullamcorper in pri.
-Vitae quaeque mea cu.
-Mei quot laoreet laboramus eu, cu propriae patrioque maiestatis vel.
+post-intro: If you are a fan of lists and research, like myself, you will find planning for your trip almost as fun as going on it.
+Almost.

+Before actually zipping up my suitcase one last time before heading to the airport, I tend to make at least two lists -  a first draft and a final check off version.
+My first draft is a quick once over containing general articles of clothing, necessary toiletries, and miscellaneous accessories.
 ---

 If you are a fan of lists and research, like myself, you will find planning for your trip almost as fun as going on it.
 Almost.

-Before actually zipping up my suitcase one last time before heading to the airport, I tend to make at least two lists: a first draft and a final check off version.
+Before actually zipping up my suitcase one last time before heading to the airport, I tend to make at least two lists - a first draft and a final check off version.
 My first draft is a quick once over containing general articles of clothing, necessary toiletries, and miscellaneous accessories.
 It will often look like this:

 To Pack:
 -Tshirts